Philippines–Thailand relations: History

 The Philippines and Thailand began its relation way-back.
+Jade artifacts manufactured in the Philippines using raw Jade from Taiwan were exported to the Gulf of Thailand as early as 2000 BC.
 According to sources from Southern Liang, people from the kingdom of Langkasuka in present-day Thailand have been wearing cotton clothes made in Luzon as early as 516-520 AD.
 In the 13th century in the context of Southeast Asian maritime trade, archaeological records point not only to commercial and cultural ties but also a recognition of their political stature.
 Siam with its kingdoms and the Philippines with its harbor states and their datus, rajahs, and sultans.
 There were also ceramic wares from Sukhothai and Sawankhalok found in Luzon and Visayas region as evidence of early relations.
 Southeast Asian wares found in the Philippines from the 13th century to 16th century period were mostly from Siam.
 Portuguese explorers recorded Lucoes (People from Luzon), participating in the Burmese-Siamese wars, working as soldiers for both Siam (Thailand) and Burma (Myanmar), there were even Filipino/Lucoes soldiers during the siege of Ayuthaya.
+Diogo do Couto wrote in, Décadas da Ásia (Lisbon, 1778) Vol. 5, pp. 95–100 (Década VIII, Livro II, cap.
+V) Siam (1547); this of them: "Under their chief Balagtas, 300 Luções fought for the King of Siam against Burmese invaders—so effective that the Siamese granted them land."
+The fact that the Siamese ennobled the Luções by granting them royal land and that Luções military and trade activity reached as far as Sri Lanka in South Asia where Lungshanoid pottery made in Luzon were discovered in burials is proof that the Luções formed a long range geographic network applying soft power among the many nations the Philippines traded and worked with.

 During Ferdinand Magellan's circumnavigation of the globe, upon anchoring on the port-kingdom of the Cebu Rajahnate, Antonio Pigafetta, the expedition scribe, noted an embassy carried by a ship from Siam (Thailand), had previously paid tribute to the king, Rajah Humabon.
 In 1586, two decades after Spain set foot in the Philippines, Siam was mentioned as a possible goal of commercial interests and physical expansion and the first contact was made between Spain and Thailand.
-Trade relations between the Philippine archipelago and Siam were disrupted as Spain prioritized developing trade between Philippines to the Americas and the Iberian peninsula.
+Trade relations between the Philippine archipelago and Siam were disrupted as Spain prioritized developing trade between Philippines to the Americas and the Iberian Peninsula.